CyberFnatic/algorithms/README.md

 # sorting_algorithms
-This repository consist of self-made sorting algorithms
+This repository consist of self-implemented sorting algorithms